Padella | The Finest Fresh Pasta In London For Just Over A Tenner

-After all it’s run by the people behind Trullo, the critically lavished Italian spot in Highbury.
-However this follow-up is a more focused effort, serving only fresh, hand-made pasta – which you can see being made from the window, all day – and antipasti.
+After all it’s run by the people behind Trullo, the critically lavished Italian spot in Islington.
+However this follow-up restaurant in London Bridge is a more focused effort, serving only fresh, hand-made pasta – which you can see being made from the window, all day – and antipasti.

 Parked on the edge of Borough Market, the art-deco-ey space has handsome marble countertops hugging the white walls, lined with stools and all nearly encircling the honeycomb-tiled open kitchen.
 Which is where they make:

-A small but flavourful list made up of things like bright green Castelvetrano olives, freshly baked sourdough, and a satisfyingly fat ball of creamy burrata with Fi0rano olive oil to serve.
+A small but flavourful list made up of things like bright green Castelvetrano olives, freshly baked sourdough, and a satisfyingly fat ball of creamy burrata with Fiorano olive oil to serve.

-Which again is a short-but-sweet list of just ten dishes, but which is also remarkably cheap; almost every main costs less than a tenner.
+Which again is a short-but-sweet list of just ten dishes, but which is also remarkably cheap; almost every main costs little over a tenner and yet it’s still somehow some of the best fresh pasta in London.
 Top-shelf ingredients are spun into dishes like Neal’s Yard Westcombe ricotta and sage ravioli; their famed parpadelle with 8-hour beef shin ragu; tagliarini with Dorset crab; and the obligatory cacio e pepe, which all sit neatly alongside seasonal and rotating numbers like fettucine with violet artichokes.
 All of which should make you thirsty for:

 Which comes in the form of British craft beers, barrels of Italian wine (or BYOB for £10) and a trio of Italian classic cocktails (Negroni, Americano, Spritz), each given a signature Padella twist.
 And as for coffee, they only do espresso.
 If you want to add something to it, they’ll throw in a shot of grappa.